mkitzan/constexpr-sql/README.md

 A light weight single header alternative to DBMS

 This library was developed during my honors project at the University of Victoria under the supervision of [Bill Bird](https://github.com/billbird).
-The original development occurred in this [metaprogramming-optimization](https://github.com/mkitzan/metaprogramming-optimization) repository, but was moved into a new, dedicated, home repo.
+The original development occurred in this [Metaprogramming Optimization](https://github.com/mkitzan/metaprogramming-optimization) repository, but was moved into a new, dedicated, home repo.
 The project was inspired by [Hana Dusíková](https://github.com/hanickadot)'s great [Compile Time Regular Expression](https://github.com/hanickadot/compile-time-regular-expressions) library (CTRE).

 ## Library Features and Compiler Support